AI-Driven Robotics for Optics: Robotic assembly and fine alignment

-For optical setups requiring precision beyond the capabilities of initial placement, we develop a robot-deployable fine alignment tool (Figure~\ref{fig:figure3}b, also see Supplementary Video 9).
+For optical setups requiring precision beyond the capabilities of the initial placement, we developed a robot-deployable fine alignment tool (Figure~\ref{fig:figure3}b, also see Supplementary Video 9).
 This compact, motorized device is constructed to interface with the fine-adjustment knobs located on standard optical mounts, providing electronically controlled, micrometer-scale adjustments to the component’s degrees of freedom.
-The tool consists of an Arduino Nano microcontroller, a custom PCB with integrated motor drivers, precision-machined Allen keys mounted on low-friction bearing-supported motor shafts, and a dedicated camera and LED illumination system embedded within the housing.
-For fine alignment tasks, the robotic arm autonomously picks up the fine alignment tool and inserts the Allen keys of the tool into the adjustment knobs of optical components requiring alignment.
-Accurate insertion is enabled by cameras and LEDs located inside the tool, along with a second ArUco marker on the side surface of the component housing.
-Alignment adjustments are performed iteratively, guided by feedback from cameras or photodetectors previously placed along the beam path, either through an alignment algorithm or under remote user control.
+The tool consists of an Arduino Nano microcontroller, a custom PCB with integrated motor drivers, Allen keys mounted on motor shafts, and a dedicated camera and LED illumination system.
+For fine alignment tasks, the robotic arm autonomously picks up the fine alignment tool and inserts the Allen keys of the tool into the adjustment knobs of optical components.
+Alignment adjustments are performed iteratively, guided by feedback from cameras or photodetectors previously placed along the beam path.
 The complete robotic pipeline is shown schematically in Figure~\ref{fig:figure3}c (see Methods for more details on the computer vision system, robot pick-and-place operations, custom housing and bases, construction of fine-alignment tool, and correction of positional errors).